asaboor-gh/pivotpy/README.md

 ![svg](docs/images/output_19_0.svg)

+## LOCPOT,CHG Visualization
+check out the class `pivotpy.LOCPOT_CHG` to visulize local potential/charge and magnetization in a given direction.

 ## Running powershell commands from python.
 Some tasks are very tideious in python while just a click way in powershell.
 See below, and try to list processes in python yourself to see the difference!